-Into the Great Bear Rainforest Exploratory Photo Adventure 2020
+Into the Great Bear Rainforest

+Exploratory Photo Adventure 2023

-Natural Art Images The Photography of Brad Hill he Into the Great Bear Rainforest Exploratory Photo Adventure 2020 offers 7 days of exploring and photographing one of the last great wildernesses on earth - the incomparable Great Bear Rainforest.
+Natural Art Images The Photography of Brad-Hill he Into the Great Bear Rainforest Exploratory Photo Adventure 2023 offers 9 days of exploring and photographing one of the last great wildernesses on earth - the incomparable Great Bear Rainforest.
 This trip is about both exploration AND about photography - and having a great time!
-We'll travel by sailboat, Zodiac®, and by foot into the heart of the Great Bear, always keeping an eye out for great photo ops of our "targeted" species, including Grizzly Bears, Black Bears, the rare white Spirit Bear, coastal Gray Wolves, Humpback Whales, landscapes, and more.
-And, we'll do it all from our very comfortable and spacious mobile base camp - the 71-foot sailboat, the Ocean Light II.
+We'll travel by boat, Zodiac®, and by foot into the heart of the Great Bear, always keeping an eye out for great photo ops of our "targeted" species, including Grizzly Bears, Black Bears, the rare white Spirit Bear, coastal Gray Wolves, Humpback Whales, landscapes, and more.
+And, we'll do it all from our very comfortable and spacious mobile base camp - a 60-foot Gulf Commander power boat - the Afterglow.